 To fix this, keep things simple.
 Use clear channels for specific topics—like one thread for project updates and another for feedback.
 Share docs in the same place every time.
 Keep key decisions visible and easy to find.

 Using a tool like Melp team collaboration software makes things much easier.
 It combines chats, file sharing, project updates, meetings, a smart calendar for scheduling, and Melp Drive into one organized space—so nothing gets overlooked or lost.
+This becomes especially important for improving collaboration in the workplace because employees need visibility into updates, tasks, files, and communication history.

 A team I worked with made one change—moving project comments from email to a shared channel—and saw an instant drop in missed deadlines.
 It doesn’t have to be fancy.
 Just consistent.